ibm-cloud-docs/assistant/beta-dialog-webhooks.md

       </tr>
     </table>

+    If you are calling a {{site.data.keyword.openwhisk_short}} web action, you cannot pass parameters with the same key as parameters that are defined as part of the web action.
+See [Protected parameters](https://console.bluemix.net/docs/openwhisk/openwhisk_webactions.html#openwhisk_webactions_protected){: new_window} for more details.
+    {: note}

     In more complex use cases, you might collect information during a conversation with a user about their travel plans, for example.
 You can collect dates and destination information and save it in context variables that you can pass to an external application as parameters.

     <table>